 <EditText android:layout_width="215dp" android:layout_height="47dp" android:inputType="textPersonName" android:text="Katarzyna" android:ems="10" android:id="@+id/nameEt" app:layout_constraintLeft_toRightOf="@+id/nameTv" android:layout_marginLeft="16dp" android:layout_marginStart="16dp" app:layout_constraintBaseline_toBaselineOf="@+id/nameTv" />

-ConstraintLayout objective is to enable efficient creation of dependencies through the editor that is able to search links automatically, to reduce nesting views and to facilitate achieving desired results without creating complex combinations in layouts.
+ConstraintLayout objective is to enable efficient creation of dependencies through the editor that is able to search links automatically, reduce nesting views, and facilitate achieving desired results without creating complex combinations in layouts.
 It is worth mentioning that the new layout is fully compatible with existing types of layouts.

 Unfortunately, as it turns out, not everything works as planned.
 The editor itself can sometimes make a mess of our views in a preview, which makes the layout not transparent.
 It may also be hard to create a view using only the editor, without creating a .xml file on our own.
 Worse, when trying to create a simple layout with a few dependencies, we failed to achieve the desired effect.
 It seems that there is still some work to do to make using ConstraintLayout really efficient.